-Ms. Basian is a Corporate Director and serves on the Board of Directors of publicly traded Aimia Inc. and Flowr Corporation and private companies BookJane and Kognitiv Corporation.
-Ms. Basian is also President of KB Capital Management Inc., a strategy consulting and financial advisory firm.
-Ms. Basian was previously the Managing Director of Newtopia, a personalized health company, and the Chief Financial Officer and Senior Vice President of Operations for 724 Solutions (SVNX.TO); the Chief Global Strategy Officer for McCain Foods; Head of Strategy for Frito-Lay North America and the Chief Financial Officer of Hostess Frito-Lay (a division of PepsiCo) in Canada.
+Ms. Basian is a Corporate Director and serves on the Board of Directors of Aimia Inc. (TSX: AIM), Newtopia Inc. (TSX.V: NEWU) and Kognitiv Corporation.
+Ms. Basian is the Chairman of the Board of Directors of BookJane.
+She is also the President of KB Capital Management Inc., a strategy consulting and financial advisory firm and is the co-founder and Principal of 3NP Asset Management, a real estate company.
+Ms. Basian was previously a Board Director of Flowr; the Chief Financial Officer and Senior Vice President of Operations for 724 Solutions (SVNX.TO); the Chief Global Strategy and Business Development Officer for McCain Foods; Head of Strategy for Frito-Lay North America (a division of PepsiCo); Senior Manager with Bain and Company in the UK and Canada; and International Tax specialist with Deloitte in Canada.
 Ms. Basian is a Chartered Accountant (CPA CA) and has an M.B.A. from IMD in Lausanne, Switzerland.

-Board / Committee Member Public Board Membership Common Shares Ownership
+Board / Committee Member Public Board Membership Common Shares Ownership as at March 23, 2022

-Board goeasy Ltd. 19,000
+Board goeasy Ltd. 12,000

-Audit Committee The Flowr Corporation
+Audit Committee Aimia Inc.

-Human Resources Aimia Inc.
+Human Resources Newtopia Inc.

 Committee

-Corporate

-Governance,

-Nominating and

-Risk Committee

-Susan Doniz

-Age: 50 Ontario, Canada
+Susan Doniz Age: 52 Ontario, Canada